 Regular communication with your customers is an essential aspect of retaining them.
 The simple gesture of saying thank you with a personal message after a customer makes a purchase, asking for follow-ups, or giving them special offers all makes a huge difference.
 All these actions show that you want to be in long-term relationships with them beyond the superficial, one-time business deal.
 It makes them feel appreciated.

 Remember that good communication works both ways.
 Allow them to express their views on your products or services and to make suggestions about improvements that can be made.
 Working with your customers to develop products or services tailored to their specific needs will give them an incentive to come back to your store.

 #5 Personalize your contact

 In line with the previous point, your customers want to feel like they are more than just a sale with a reference number.
 That said, make sure you provide them with personalized experiences.
 Take time to get to know them and appeal to their specific needs.
 Use CRM software to keep a record of what your customers have purchased in the past and provide them with specific offerings and personalized messages to help them feel valued.

 The key to excellent customer service is delivering more than what your customers expect from you.
 This task is not all up to you (though it is primarily your responsibility).
 Your employees interact with your customer base more than you do.
 That being said, you need to ensure they understand your business values and operations.

-That being said, investing in your employees’ knowledge is a task you need to consider when seriously improving customer experience.
+Having said this, investing in your employees’ knowledge is a task you need to consider when you want to improve customer experience.

-Start using them, and you will not have to spend as much time and money to attract repeat customers because they will already know and trust your brand.
+Start doing all of the above, and you will not have to spend as much time and money to attract repeat customers because they will already know and trust your brand.
 Small steps and gestures like these will turn a one-time transaction into a long-term relationship.